martonbognar/ipe-exposure/05_framework/security_eval/README.md

 ## Attention points

-* As this test attack program corrupts memory locations, it cannot be re-ran multiple times without re-uploading (i.e., stopping and starting a new CCS debug session).
+* As this test attack program corrupts memory locations, it cannot be re-run multiple times without re-uploading (i.e., stopping and starting a new CCS debug session).
 You can select the attack type by setting the global variable `attack` in `main.c` (1=jump; 2=IRQ; 3=call).

 * When running with the MPU protection enabled, the console detaches on resets.
 Thus, we cannot rely on `printf` statements to show the outcome.
 Instead, after running the program for a while, press pause ( :pause_button: ) and switch to the "Expressions" pane in the CCS debugger to manually inspect the values of `step`, `fail_code`, `buffer`, `public`, and  `expected_public` (as illustrated in the screenshots below).